Toggle: English / Spanish

 Normally, the abdominal cavity contains only a small amount of fluid.
 In certain conditions, large amounts of fluid can build up in this space.

-An abdominal tap can help diagnose the cause of fluid buildup.
-It may also be done to diagnose infected abdominal fluid, or to remove a large amount of fluid to reduce belly pain.
+An abdominal tap can help diagnose the cause of fluid buildup or the presence of an infection.
+It may also be done to remove a large amount of fluid to reduce belly pain.

 Normally, there should be little or no fluid in the abdominal space.

 Runyon BA.
 Ascites and spontaneous bacterial peritonitis.
 In: Feldman M, Friedman LS, Sleisenger MH, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 91.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 91.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.